zopefoundation/zope.principalannotation/src/zope/principalannotation/README.rst

  Principal Annotations
 =======================

-This package implements annotations for zope.security principals.
+This package implements annotations for :mod:`zope.security` principals.
-To make it clear, the `principal` here is the object that provides ``zope.security.interfaces.IPrincipal`` interface and `annotations` is the object providing ``zope.annotation.interfaces.IAnnotations``.
+To make it clear, the *principal* here is the object that provides :class:`zope.security.interfaces.IPrincipal` interface and *annotations* is the object providing :class:`zope.annotation.interfaces.IAnnotations`.

 The problem is that principals is dynamic, non-persistent objects created on the fly for every security participation (request or something), so